-At Parral, the Corporation is focused on the construction of a zinc circuit which is being added to the existing SART plant.
+At Parral, the Corporation is completing the commissioning of a zinc circuit which is being added to the existing SART plant.
+The circuit began producing zinc in January 2024.
 Initially announced in July, bench scale and in-field heap leach testing has demonstrated that an addition of a zinc circuit to the SART plant should produce a saleable zinc product and more importantly regenerate cyanide that is expected to increase cash flow at Parral over the remaining mine life.
-Construction of the project is on budget and on schedule, with the expectation that commissioning and benefits of the plant will occur beginning in January 2024.
 A summary of the zinc circuit effects follows:

-- Saleable zinc precipitate to be added to the revenue stream - Regeneration of approximately 750 tons of cyanide per quarter - Anticipated to generate net increased cash flows of approximately \$1,500 per quarter - Zinc circuit capital expenditure estimated at \$2,000 over 6 month construction period, with \$948 spent as of September 30, 2023 - Project payback expected within 6 months after construction - Parral for remaining mine life will be a producer of silver, gold, copper and zinc - Expected to result in better precious metals recovery through improved solution kinetics
+- Saleable zinc precipitate to be added to the revenue stream - Regeneration of approximately 750 tons of cyanide per quarter - Anticipated to generate net increased cash flows of approximately \$1,500 per quarter after completion of ramp up period - Zinc circuit capital expenditure estimated at \$2,000 over 6 month construction period, with \$1,591 spent as of December 31, 2023 - Project payback expected within 6 months after construction - Parral for remaining mine life will be a producer of silver, gold, copper and zinc - Expected to result in better precious metals recovery through improved solution kinetics